Alister Smart: Television director

-Smart pursued a career in directing both movies and TV series from the early 1970s until his retirement in 1994.
-His directorial work included notable projects such as Scattergood: Friend of All, Sons and Daughters, Richmond Hill, Prisoner and Blue Heelers.
+Smart pursued a career in directing both movies and television series from the early 1970s until his retirement in 1994.
+His directorial work included notable projects such as the 1975 ABC series sitcom Scattergood: Friend of All, and drama series A Country Practice.
+He also directed the 1992 made-for-TV family films The Time Game and You and Me and Uncle Bob.